isomerpages/imda-tradetrust/_about/Legality Guide.md

 MLETR and the principles on which it is based.
 It is recommended that professional advice be sought on choice of governing law in regards to electronic transferable records.</p>
-<p>The adoption of TradeTrust, would allow you to to easily create and manage
+<p>The adoption of TradeTrust, would allow you to easily create and manage
-MLETR-compliant electronic transferable records that satisfy relevant statutory laws, providing greater certainty to businesses and removing one barrier to end-to-end digital trade.</p>
+MLETR-compliant electronic transferable records that satisfy relevant statutory laws, providing greater certainty to businesses and removing the barrier to end-to-end digital trade.</p>
 <h3><strong>Singapore's Electronic Transactions Act</strong></h3>
 <p>In March 2021, the <a href="https://www.imda.gov.sg/regulations-and-licensing-listing/electronic-transactions-act-and-regulations" rel="noopener noreferrer nofollow" target="_blank">Electronic Transactions Act</a> (ETA)